C-Accel-CRIPT/LEGACY_cript-docs/docs/data-models/Groups.md

 # Groups

-The 'group' node contains data related to a group which is a collection of users.
+The 'group' node contains data related to a group.
 Example of groups are MIT, Citrine, CRIPT development team, or a research group.
-They can be big organizations or small groups of only two users.

 **Features:**